holoviz/holoviz/doc/Roadmap.rst

    included in HoloViz or made easily usable from it.
 NetworkX (already usable but not fully exploited yet) is just one example of many;
    suggestions welcome!

-7. **GUI-based plot creation**: (As in business intelligence and dashboarding applications.)
-The powerful components available in HoloViz are ready for Python users to put together into visualizations and apps, but they would also make a very strong base for building a graphical approach for working with data, with drag and drop layouts, GUI-configurable mapping of data sources, and GUI configuration of the plot objects.
-HoloViews components are already declarative, which means that they can be mapped directly into GUI elements for changing their parameters dynamically.
-Paired with the new `Intake <https://github.com/ContinuumIO/intake>`_ library for declaring data sources, it would be possible to build a fully graphical interface for working with data that would have the advantage of being backed by a fully configurable, open-source set of plotting library elements, ensuring that when people outgrow the GUI framework they can easily extend and expand anything developed in it, unlike current business intelligence and dashboarding applications.

 If any of the functionality above is interesting to you (or you have ideas of your own!) and can offer help with implementation, please